stevenwdhu/blog/README.md

 # blog
 Django project: blog

-a personal blog

-not content-oriented

-just a project to train Django, HTML, CSS, JavaScript skills
+This is a personal project for Django, HTML, CSS, JavaScript practice.